-The groups of bacteria that were associated with either a higher histopathologic score or severe disease are members of the indigenous gut community that also have been associated with disease.
+The groups of bacteria that were associated with either a higher histopathologic score or morbidity are members of the indigenous gut community that also have been associated with disease.
 These are often referred to as opportunitic pathogens, however based on the the results reported in this study it is more appropriate to apply the damage-response framework for microbial pathogenesis (55).
 The disease is not driven by a single entity, rather it is an emergent property of the responses of the host immune system, infecting microbe, and the microbes of the indigenous community.
 Many of the populations with pathgenic potential that associated with worse outcomes are also facultative anaerobes.
-Enterococcus, Klebsiella, Shigella/Escherichia, Staphylococcus, and Streptococcus have been shown to expand their population with antibiotic use (57) and are commonly detected in CDI cases (60).
-In addition to these populations, another set of bacteria, populations of Eggerthella, Prevotellaceae and Helicobacter, associated with worse outcomes have also been associated with intestinal inflammation (64).
+Enterococcus, Klebsiella, Shigella/Escherichia, Staphylococcus, and Streptococcus have been shown to expand after antibiotic use (57) and are commonly detected in CDI cases (60).
+In addition to these populations, Eggerthella, Prevotellaceae and Helicobacter, associated with worse outcomes have also been associated with intestinal inflammation (64).
 Recently, Helicobacter hepaticus has been demostrated to be sufficient to cause susceptibility to CDI in IL-10^(-/-) B57BL/6 mice (67).
 In our experiments, when Helicobacter was present, the mouse resulted in either severe disease or a high histopathologic score.
 While we did not use IL-10^(-/-) mice, it is possible the bacterial communtity or host response are similarly modified by Helicobacter allowing C. difficile infection and resulting in host damage.
 However, the populations identified other than Helicobacter are not as clear with their relationship between their relative abundance and the resulting disease severity.

 The damage-response framework for pathogenesis helps to understand how bacterial populations identified in this study potentiate CDI disease severity through the varied interactions with the host and C. difficile.
 In this set of experiments, we use the same host, C57BL/6 mice, the same infecting microbe, C. difficile ribotype 027 isolate 431, with different gut bacterial communities.
 The members of those communities were often present in multiple levels of disease severity.
 Thus, it is not merely, the presence of the bacteria but their activity in response to the other microbes and host which determine their effect on host damage.
 Additionally, while we are using the same host and infecting microbe, they too are reacting to the specific members of the bacterial community.
 Disease severity is driven by the cummulative effect of the host immune response and the activity of the gut bacteria and C. difficile.
 C. difficile can be driving host damage through the production of toxin.
 The gut microbiota could be contributing to the host damage through the balance of metabolic and competitive activities, such as bacteriocin production or mucin degradation.
 Low levels of mucin degradation can provide nutrients to other community members producing a diverse non-damaging community [].
 However, if mucin degradation becomes too great it reduces the protective function of the mucin layer and exposes the epithelial cells [].
 This over-harvesting contributes to the host damage due to other members producing toxin.
 Thus disease is a balance of many activities of the community.
 Host damage is the emergent property of numerous damage-response curves, one for host immune response, one for C. difficile activity and another for microbiome community activity, each of which are a composite curve of the individual activities from each group, such as antibody production, neutrophil infiltration, toxin production, sporulation, fiber and mucin degradation.
 Therefore, while we have identified populations of interest, it is likely targeting one specifically will reduce disease severity.